 The best overview of the right-of-way is Kurt Reisweber's book, Virginian Rails.
 [Reisweber] In regard to detailed information, a small but growing number of company drawings have come to light and can best be found through the Society's Archive program.
 US Geographical Survey maps are also a good source of high-level alignment information.

-An extensive (and growing) list of commercial models is catalogued in the "Virginian Railway Bibliography and Resource Guide" [Swartz].
+An extensive (and growing) list of commercial models is cataloged in the "Virginian Railway Bibliography and Resource Guide" [Swartz].